MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/health-ai/deploy-medimageinsight.md

 [!INCLUDE [health-ai-models-meddev-disclaimer](../../includes/health-ai-models-meddev-disclaimer.md)]

-In this article, you learn about the MedImageInsight Foundational Model for Healthcare.
+In this article, you learn how to deploy MedImageInsight as an online endpoint for real-time inference and issue a basic call to the API.
+The steps you take are:

+* Deploy the model to a self-hosted managed compute.
+* Grant permissions to the endpoint.
+* Send test data to the model, receive and interpret results

 ## MedImageInsight - the Medical Imaging Embedding model
-* MedImageInsight is a unique model for generating embeddings
-* See model catalog entry for model card
+MedImageInsight Foundational Model for Healthcare is a powerful model that can process a wide variety of medical images including X-Ray, CT, MRI, clinical photography, dermoscopy, histopathology, ultrasound, and mammography.
+Rigorous evaluations demonstrate MedImageInsight's ability to achieve state-of-the-art (SOTA) or human expert level performance across classification, image-image search, and fine-tuning tasks.
+Specifically, on public datasets, MedImageInsight achieves or exceeds SOTA in chest X-ray disease classification and search, dermatology classification and search, OCT classification and search, 3D medical image retrieval, and near SOTA for histopathology classification and search.

 ## Prerequisites